SearchBox Development Blog

 - Approximately 90% of AU’s subscribed electronic resources -- primarily articles from journals, newspapers, and magazines, but, also sound recordings from Naxos Music Library; and

-- Locally generated content from AU Library Subject Guides, American University Digital Repository, and WRLC Digital & Special Collections.
+- Locally generated content from AU Library Subject Guides, American University Digital Research Archive, and WRLC Digital & Special Collections.

 Q. Okay, so, what databases are included in SearchBox?